 We discovered that faith is the substance of things we “hope” for.
 Faith supports the things we “hope” for.
 The Greek definition of hope is a confident expectation of good based on a promise from God.
 We took note that this kind of hope was very different from the phrase we might hear or say frequently, “I hope so”.
-We found that the phrase really expressed a lack of confidence and there was a low expectation of anything good happening.
+We found that the idiomatic phrase used so often in our culture really expresses a lack of confidence and a low expectation of anything good happening.
 This is an important distinction.
-God is looking for our confident expectation and then support it with faith.
+With biblical hope, God is looking for our confident expectation of good.

 We looked at Psalm 91 where David speaks confidently in God’s ability to deliver him out of trouble.
 We are impressed with his confidence.
 However, there are many Christians that struggle with “believing” in God’s desire or ability to deliver them out of trouble.
 I should clarify, I believe that most us believe that God wants to deliver us, we are just unsure when he does not want to deliver us.
 Therefore we are resigned to a “whatever happens, will happen” mentality and if things go poorly, it was God’s will and if they go well, it was God’s will as well.
 It is my contention that the scriptures do not reflect this.
-When we hear the phrase “everything happens for a reason”, I believe that wholeheartedly.
-Where many might believe the reason for everything that happens to us is God’s doing, I do believe that there are some situations where God specifically tells us the reason and it is not solely God.
+When I hear the popular phrase “everything happens for a reason”, I believe it wholeheartedly.
+Where many might believe the reason for everything that happens to us is God’s doing, I do believe that there are some situations where God specifically tells us the reason.

 At the end of the previous post, I left you all with several scriptures to ponder.
 In those scriptures there was a common theme.
-Paul and his associates were attempting to go to a location but there was resistance in both cases.
-Paul specifically tells us the source of each resistance.
+On two occasions, Paul and his associates were trying to go to a certain geographical location but there was resistance.
+Paul specifically tells us the source of the resistance.
 In one case “They were forbidden by the Holy Spirit” and “the Spirit did not permit them’.
 In another case, “Satan hindered us.”
-The circumstances looked identical BUT the reason for the challenges were vastly different.
+The circumstances looked identical BUT the reason for the two separate incidents were vastly different.
 I’m sure Paul prayed beforehand to determine whether or not he should go to one place or another.
 Instead of Paul stating “everything happens for a reason”, he actually knew the reason.
 This is very important.
 Why?
 There might be a reason why someone would need to know the source.

 Let’s consider this scripture James 4:7 “Therefore submit to God.
 Resist the devil and he will flee.”
 “Put on whole armor of God, so that you may be to stand against the wiles of the devil.